 During an Audit

-- Make sure to professional at all times, avoid being judgmental.
+- Make sure to be professional at all times, avoid being judgmental.

 - Follow all procedures including safety, clean room, etc.

 - Explain the goal of the audit to the auditees.